 My name is Anthony Donnelly; I was born in Glasgow Scotland and immigrated to Canada when I was a child with my mother and father, frequently returning to the U.K. on holidays.
 I want to tell a story of the birth and creation of a culture that exploded amongst youth in North America called the, ‘rave scene’.
 I thought the story would be best told by one of the persons responsible.
 The year was 1988 and I was returning to Glasgow for a visit, but this one was much different from all the other ones that I had encountered, little did I know this time it was about to change my life completely and the rest of Toronto’s youth for that matter.

 This was a different U. K. from what I was used to.
-There was this new sound out called ‘house and techno’, there were hard nosed Britt’s now in mock rituals dancing together, and a new drug completing the back drop, ecstasy.
+There was this new sound out called ‘house and techno’, there were hard nosed Britt’s now in mock rituals dancing together.
 This experience was all too welcoming, overwhelming, and I really took it to heart.
 I returned to Canada three weeks later dissatisfied with the reality that this movement did not exist in North America and then decided at that very moment someone had to get the ball rolling.

 That very same week I was introduced to a person named John Angus, who had also just returned from Glasgow and had encountered the exact same experience.
 This meeting of two complete strangers was when the pilot was lit.
 We had both agreed to start and try to figure out a way of getting this off the ground.
 The three main elements that were required to get this up and happening were ecstasy, a venue, and a DJ that was already up to speed with this music that was to come.
 Now the hunt was on.

 The only knowledge of this ecstasy I had heard of was in the gay scene at the time.
 It was a desperate and quick hunt through the gay bars and after-hours clubs.
 Within three long weeks we found the first element.